buddhist-uni/buddhist-uni.github.io/courses.md

 permalink: /courses/
 ---

-The University organizes [content]({% link library.md %}) from [across the Web]({% link sources.md %}) into non-overlapping[^overlap], self-paced, free reading guides on a variety of topics in Buddhist Studies.
+The University organizes [content]({% link library.md %}) from [across the Web]({% link sources.md %}) into self-paced, free courses on a variety of topics in Buddhist Studies.
 We currently offer 4 courses on the fundamentals of Buddhism:

 ### [<i class="fas fa-chalkboard-teacher"></i> Buddhism 101]({% link _courses/buddhism.md %})
 An introduction suitable for everyone, especially beginners and people completely new to Buddhism.